Dynamical transitions in scalarization and descalarization through black hole accretion

 For any initial data and coupling functions, we find universal and robust relations during the evolution,

 Here $\phi_{h}(t)$ is the scalar value on the apparent horizon. $M_{h}$ never decreases in evolution due to the second law of black hole mechanics.
 These relations can be partially understood from the perturbative analysis for stationary solutions, in which $S,W,P|_{r_{h}}=0$ on the horizon.
 Combining (\ref{eq:Sr},\ref{eq:St},\ref{eq:Pr}), there are $\partial_{t}S,\partial_{t}\Sigma|_{r_{h}}\propto\delta\phi^{2}$.
 Since $M_{h}=\Sigma(r_{h},t)$ and $r_{h}$ satisfies $S(r_{h},t)=0$, we have $\dot{M}_{h}=-\frac{\partial_{t}S}{\partial_{r}S}\partial_{r}\Sigma|_{r_{h}}+\partial_{t}\Sigma|_{r_{h}}\propto\dot{\phi}_{h}^{2}$.
 Thus (\ref{eq:twice1}) is expected for a solution which can be approximated by a stationary solution.
-However, (\ref{eq:twice1}) holds even in the highly nonlinear regime and calls for further exploration \cite{Zhang:2021nnn,Zhang:2021etr,Zhang:2021edm,Zhang:2021ybj}.
+However, (\ref{eq:twice1}) holds even in the highly nonlinear regime and calls for further exploration \cite{Zhang:2021nnn,Zhang:2021etr,Zhang:2021edm,Zhang:2021ybj,Luo:2022roz}.

-{\it{\textbf{Numerical results for scalarization.}}} We show the final values of $M_{h}$ and $\phi_{h}$ with respect to parameter $p$ when the system reaches equilibrium after the initial disturbance in Fig.\ref{fig:Mp}.
-For a model with $f=e^{10\phi^{2}}$, both $\phi_{h}$ and $M_{h}$ have sudden jumps at arbitrarily small threshold value $p_c\rightarrow 0$.
-The nonzero $\phi_h$ marks the formation of a final SBH.
-The initial RN-AdS BH is spontaneously scalarized due to the linear tachyonic instability \cite{Zhang:2021etr}.
-For a model with $f=e^{500\phi^{4}}$, the initial RN-AdS BH is linearly stable and all small perturbations are absorbed, resulting in a larger RN-AdS BH.
-But it becomes unstable when $p$ is larger than the threshold $p_a$, where both $\phi_{h}$ and $M_{h}$ jump.
-The nonlinear instability indicates a new mechanism for the AdS BH scalarization that is different from the spontaneous scalarization.
-This is reflected in the different scaling behaviors of $\phi_h$ for SBHs near thresholds $p_{a,c}$, as shown in Fig.\ref{fig:philnp},
+{\it{\textbf{Numerical results for scalarization.}}} We show the final values of $M_{h}$ and $\phi_{h}$ with respect to parameter $p$ when the system reaches equilibrium after the initial perturbation in Fig.\ref{fig:Mp}.
+For a model with $f=e^{15\phi^{2}}$, both $\phi_{h}$ and $M_{h}$ jump at threshold $p_c=0$.
+The nonzero final $\phi_h$ marks the formation of a SBH.
+The initial RN-AdS BH is spontaneously scalarized due to the tachyonic instability.
+For a model with $f=e^{500\phi^{4}}$, the initial RN-AdS BH is linearly stable and all small perturbations are absorbed, resulting a larger scalar-free RN-AdS BH.
+But it becomes nonlinearly unstable when $p$ is larger than the threshold $p_a$, where both $\phi_{h}$ and $M_{h}$ jump.
+The nonlinear instability indicates a new mechanism for the AdS BH scalarization that is different from the spontaneous scalarization \cite{Zhang:2021etr}.
+This is reflected in the different scaling of $\phi_h$ for SBHs near thresholds $p_{a,c}$, as shown in Fig.\ref{fig:philnp},